The Ultimate Guide to Eco-Friendly Cleaning: Welcome to the Positive Cleaning Revolution

 Pillar 1: Radical Transparency & Plant-Powered Efficacy

 This means products with nothing to hide and everything to prove.
 It's about demanding simple, clear ingredient lists packed with plant-derived and mineral-based power.
-We hold ourselves to the highest standards, using scientific databases like the EWG Skin Deep® database and the EPA's Safer Chemical Ingredients List as our guide.
-And let's be clear: "safe" doesn't mean weak.
-Nature has been cleaning for billions of years.
-We harness that power to deliver a clean that is tough on stains, not on you or the planet.
+"Safe" doesn't mean weak.
+Nature has been cleaning for billions of years; we harness that power to deliver a superior clean.

 Pillar 2: Zero-Waste by Design

-We're not just trying to fix the plastic problem; we're designing it out of existence.
-This pillar champions a radical approach to zero-waste cleaning: eliminating waste from the very beginning.
-This means designing products that are waterless, ultra-concentrated, and packaged in materials that are biodegradable and can be easily composted or recycled.
+We're not just fixing the plastic problem; we're designing it out of existence.
+This pillar champions products that are waterless, ultra-concentrated, and packaged in materials that are 100% biodegradable and compostable.

 Pillar 3: Conscious Consumerism as a Movement

-Your cleaning caddy can be a ballot box for the future.
-This pillar transforms the simple act of cleaning from a chore into a statement.
-When you choose a sustainable cleaning product, you are casting a vote for healthier ecosystems, plastic-free oceans, and transparent companies.
-You are joining a growing global movement of individuals who are actively building a more sustainable future.
+It's realizing your cleaning caddy can be a ballot box.
+When you choose a truly sustainable product, you cast a vote for healthier ecosystems, plastic-free oceans, and transparent companies.

-Our Non-Toxic Cleaners are Pillar 1 and 2 in action.
-From our concentrated laundry and dishwasher powders to our solid dish soaps and refillable spray cleaner tablets, the principle is the same: ultra-clean ingredients in plastic-free, compostable packaging.
+These principles led us to create Green Llama Clean products.
+The tangible embodiment of Positive Cleaning in action.
+From our concentrated laundry powders to our solid dish soaps and refillable cleaner tablets, the principle is the same: ultra-clean ingredients in truly zero-waste packaging.

 Adding Green Llama laundry powder to washing machine - simple and plastic-free